 Institute of Seismology and Volcanology (ISV), Faculty of Science, Hokkaido University is one of the research and observational bases on seismology and volcanology in Japan.
 ISV has been conducting “Earthquake and Volcano Hazards Observation and Research Program” of the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan in collaboration with other research institutes under the national project.
 ISV also participates in the education programs for graduate students as chair of Seismology and Volcanology, Department of Natural History Sciences, Graduate School of Science, Hokkaido University.
-In addition, ISV cooperates with School of Science in their education programs.
+In addition, ISV cooperates with the School of Science in its education programs.

 ISV consists of four main research laboratories and three sections;